 Here are highlights of the Harvest Moon for September 2014.
 The Almanac's monthly Moon guide keeps you informed about full Moon names, Moon phase dates, and Best Days by the Moon.

 Full Moon Names

-The Full Corn Moon corresponds with the time of harvesting corn.
+In years when the Harvest Moon falls in October, the September full Moon is usually known as the Full Corn Moon because it traditionally corresponds with the time of harvesting corn.
 It is also called the Barley Moon, because it is the time to harvest and thresh the ripened barley.

 Here are Moon phase dates and times (ET).
 See the Moon Phase Calendar for your city's dates and times.

 First Quarter: September 2, 7:11 A.M.